jdhao/blog_source/nifty_nvim_techniques_s1.md

 In Neovim, if we want to select from the current cursor position to the end of the line, we usually use `v$`.
-However, the annoyance is that newline character will also be selected.
-We have to press `h` to move the cursor one character leftward.
+However, the annoyance is that newline character is also selected.
+We have to press `h` to move the cursor one character left.

 How do we select only to the last character of the line?
 Fortunately, we can use `g_` to do that.
 According to the documentation: